 Once again I am reminded that the suicide rate among those diagnosed with dissociate identity disorder is the highest among all the psychiatric disorders and I understand.
 I don’t seek my death but I do see how sometimes it feels like the only time I’ll every have certainty about anything.
 When I’m gone from this world and I’m remembered, I’ll be remembered as a different person, as a different instance of me, by every single person who has ever known or even met me.
 And that is the same for everyone and I find comfort in know that in that time I’ll finally have an existence that makes sense and is aligned with what is to be expected.
 To share this body with other versions of me, to disappear in one moment and wake up the next day in a different place.
 To be afraid of what I might do if I go places or experience certain things around certain people.
 To always be wondering, in every single waking second, am I real?

 Maybe what I’m feeling right now is humility.
 Maybe my time alone spent walking on the beach and admiring the sun’s artwork in the sky elicited a sense of arrogance from me in thinking I had it all figured out, that I had a handle on it and that I was on my path to integration.
 Maybe, in trying to dig deeper and identify what and who is inside of me, I’m going to just create a crack for more of my crazy to ooze through and I’ll end up being worse than before I started this journey.
 Perhaps I’ve already traveled a significant difference beyond the point of no return.
 Maybe these burst of light and a-ha moments of understanding are my awakening as I descend into the madness.
-Maybe you and I aren’t sitting on a path together; having met on our ways toward different parts of our lives.
 Perhaps I’m at that bottom of a rabbit hole still, hollering up to you and hoping you’ll hear my echos and I’ll be redeemed as having something worthwhile to share even as I disappear altogether.

 And maybe, what’s most telling of all, I need to truly consider what’s most upsetting of all about my disappearance earlier this week.
 Despite all the things there are to worry about in consideration of what I may or may not have done while “I” wasn’t me for 18 hours, my biggest frustration so far is that I didn’t get to taste the delicious brownie and ice cream but I’ve spent the past two days dealing with the stomach ache from having eaten it.
 If I were to make a case of how unfair it is to be dissociative, surely this would be the basis upon which I would build it.